Escape of water is consistently the most expensive claim for domestic property insurers.

-However, should you be found legally liable for a leak as a property owner or occupier, you will want peace of mind that you have cover for your legal liability to the public known as public liability insurance.
-Check your buildings and contents policy carefully to ensure that this is included.
+Should you be found legally liable for a leak as a property owner or occupier, you will want peace of mind that you have cover for your legal liability to the public.
+This is known as public liability insurance.
+It’s crucial to check your buildings and contents policy carefully and ensure that this is included.

 Are you a landlord?